-Juliet Tomatoes have red ripened fruit with elongated and pointed ends just shaped like a grape.
-It is a hybrid from the 1990s and now has a uniform fruit with sweet, delicious flavor.
+Juliet Tomatoes have red ripened fruit with elongated, pointed ends shaped like a grape.
+It is a hybrid from the 1990s and now has a uniform fruit with a sweet, delicious flavor.

 During the harvest season, you will be rewarded with tons of fruits every day because of the prolific nature of the vine.

 The fruit will remain on the vine longer than any other tomato because of the crack resistance.
 You can directly eat the Tomato from the vine or add it to your salad and vegetable dishes.

 You can even make salsa or ketchup with these yummy tomatoes.

 Juliet Tomato plants need a nutrient-rich, airy soil medium containing 50% compost under direct sunlight.
 Water it regularly while fertilizing it with a fertilizer having a 10-8-10 NPK ratio.
 Being a warm-weather plant, it requires 70 to 80 % humidity levels.
 Temperatures should be around 70 degrees Fahrenheit (21 degrees Celsius).

 Like other tomatoes, Juliet must be grown in a nutrient-rich, healthy, and airy soil medium.
 If you are cultivating in a bucket or container, your soil medium should be very rich in nutrients.

 A 50:50 compost mix or a high-grade soil medium will be preferred.